Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/marketing-analytics-browser/index.md

 |`pageViewTracking.trackOn`| Optional. `attribution` or `() => boolean` | `attribution` - Fire a page view event attribution information changes. `undefined` - Fire a page view event on page load or on history changes for single page application, default behavior. `() => boolean` - Fire a page view events based on a `trackOn` functions|
 |`attribution.pageViewTracking.trackHistoryChanges`  | Optional. `pathOnly` or `all` | Track the page view only on the path changes, track `all` URL changes by default|

---8<-- "includes/sdk-ts-browser/basic-ts-functions.md"

 --8<-- "includes/sdk-ts-browser/marketing-analytics.md"

-## Advanced topics

-### Cross domain tracking

-You can track anonymous behavior across two different domains.
-Amplitude identifies anonymous users by their device IDs which must be passed between the domains.
-For example:

-- Site 1: `www.example.com`
-- Site 2: `www.example.org`

-Users who start on Site 1 and then navigate to Site 2 must have the device ID generated from Site 1 passed as a parameter to Site 2.
-Site 2 then needs to initialize the SDK with the device ID.
- The SDK can parse the URL parameter automatically if `deviceId` is in the URL query parameters.

-1. From Site 1, grab the device ID from `getDeviceId()`.
-2. Pass the device ID to Site 2 via a URL parameter when the user navigates. (for example: `www.example.com?deviceId=device_id_from_site_1`)
-3. Initialize the Amplitude SDK on Site 2 with `init('API_KEY', null)`.

-If the `deviceId` isn't provided with the `init` like `init('API_KEY', null, { deviceId: 'custom-device-id' })`, then it automatically fallbacks to use URL parameter.

---8<-- "includes/abbreviations.md"